-If you have been diagnosed with pre-diabetes, you should see your doctor before you start trying for another baby.
-Your doctor is likely to recommend an oral glucose tolerance test (OGTT) before your next pregnancy to check that your pre-diabetes hasn't progressed to type 2 diabetes.
-Your doctor will decide whether or not you need to have this done depending on how long it has been since your last OGTT.
+If you have been diagnosed with pre-diabetes, see your doctor before you start trying for another baby.
+Your doctor is likely to recommend an oral glucose tolerance test (OGTT) before your next pregnancy.
+This is to check that your pre-diabetes has not progressed to type 2 diabetes.
+Your doctor will advise whether or not you need to have this done depending on how long it has been since your last OGTT.

-Women with pre-diabetes will usually be referred to specialist services early in their pregnancy and monitored closely throughout pregnancy.
-You may be advised to start management for gestational diabetes straight away without another OGTT until after that pregnancy.
-Or you may be advised to have an OGTT early in your pregnancy (usually before 16 weeks).
+If you have pre-diabetes, you will usually be referred to specialist services early in pregnancy, and monitored closely.
+You may be advised to start a management plan for gestational diabetes as soon as possible.
+If you have been diagnosed with pre-diabetes, an OGTT during pregnancy is not usually needed.